The Best Types of Mulch for Young Trees

 2. Wood Chips

 Wood chips are a popular type of organic mulch.
-They are available in various sizes and colors and are often made from chipped or shredded tree branches and trunks.
+They are available in various sizes and colors, often made from chipped or shredded tree branches and trunks.
 Wood chips provide excellent insulation and moisture retention, making them an ideal choice for young trees.

 When applying wood chips, create a mulch ring around the tree, leaving a gap around the base to avoid direct contact with the trunk.
 This prevents moisture from accumulating and causing rot.